mergesort/Boutique/README.md

 }
 ```

 That's it, that's really it.
-It's hard to believe that now your app can update it's state in real time with full offline storage thanks to only one line of code. `@Stored(in: Store.imagesStore) var images`
+It's hard to believe that now your app can update its state in real time with full offline storage thanks to only one line of code. `@Stored(in: Store.imagesStore) var images`

 ---